Mushinako/Discord-Hide-Sidebar/README.md

 ### The Discord client stutters/feels slower/uses more CPU

+The performance is expected to dip but it should not dip by much.
 This is a side effect of debug mode.
 I'm not sure if this can be fixed.
 I try to make the JavaScript payload as efficient as possible.
+Please open an issue if the performance dip is severe.

 ### The toggle does not immediately show up when I switch to another server/conversation